Beijing Winter Olympics open under shadow of human rights criticism

 “The Beijing Winter Olympics must not be allowed to pass as a mere sportswashing opportunity for the Chinese authorities, and the international community must not become complicit in a propaganda exercise,” said Alkan Akad, China researcher at Amnesty International.

-Amid the growing global scrutiny on China, Beijing has repeatedly denied allegations of human rights abuses and says it opposes the “politicisation” of sports.
+Following growing global scrutiny, Beijing has repeatedly denied allegations of human rights abuses and says it opposes the “politicisation” of sports.

-“The so-called China human rights issue is a lie made up by people with ulterior motives,” Zhao Weidong, spokesman for the Beijing Games, said on Thursday.
+“The so-called China human rights issue is a lie made up by people with ulterior motives,” Zhao Weidong, spokesperson for the Beijing Games, said on Thursday.

 The IOC has largely dodged questions around China’s alleged human rights violations and instead is emphasising the need for the organization to remain politically neutral.